MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-OabVirtualDirectory.md

 ```

 ### -PollInterval
-!!!
-Exchange Server 2010, Exchange Server 2013

-The PollInterval parameter specifies the time interval that the distribution service should poll the generation server for new updates (in minutes).

-!!!
-Exchange Server 2016

 The PollInterval parameter specifies the time interval in minutes that the distribution service should poll the offline address book generation server for updates.

 ```yaml
 Type: Int32